 The 2011 Cabernet Sauvignon is 100% varietal.
 Each year has its own vintage characteristics but this year is more outside the norm of a typical Napa Valley vintage.
 It was a cooler overall year with rain at times during harvest.
 As a result it was a more challenging year to make wine.
 As Anne says, “the wines tended to be leaner – the proper use of oak is especially important during a vintage like this”.

 The bouquet shows elegantly – notes of raspberry, red cherry – more higher toned fruit.
 It has a pleasing slightly herbal component – complemented with a smoky element.
 As the wine opens a somewhat gravelly aspect shows.
 The palate is mouth watering with good acidity – a juicy wine if you will.
 For such a young wine the palate is well balanced.
 Broad based oak and fruit tannins linger for some time – not dominating but integrating rather nicely into the overall structure.
 This is a wine and a Napa vintage in general that should age quite well.

 It can be difficult to locate small Napa producers that over deliver quality at a reasonable price point.
 Red Mare Wines certainly is one example of this.

-Anne and her husband Cameron are also sailors – in 2015 they took a year to sail around the world and as of our latest update to this review, they are still sailing.
-The freedom and experiences of a trip like this are unparalleled, follow along on their voyage here: www.vawtersonthewater.com
+Anne and her also winemaker husband Cameron are sailors – in 2015 they took a year to sail around the world and as of our latest update to this review, they are still sailing having visited Mexico, a number of South Pacific islands and New Zealand.
+The freedom and experiences of a trip like this are unparalleled – follow along on their voyage here: www.vawtersonthewater.com

 Based on Jim’s location and business in Dallas, the wines are fairly well distributed in Texas.
 They are selectively distributed in about 20 states including through the National chain, Total Wine & More.
 For more information and or to join their club visit: www.redmarewines.com